mapper1024/mapper1024/doc/Development-Journal.md

 Layers and explicit objects both will be in prototype stage--although usable.
 Later, when the UI and renderer are reworked, they will be fully realized, but all the core features need to be in place to begin the renderer rework.

 # Through 2022-10-23
-Difficult implementing deeper zoom resulting from trying to map 3D nodes to 2D canvas, had to explicitly discard the Z coordinate.
+I experieced difficulty implementing deeper zoom resulting from trying to map 3D nodes to 2D canvas, so I had to explicitly discard the Z coordinate in some cases.
+This was part of the difficulty of adding explicit objects at a very small scale, so adding explicit objects has also helped work out zooming/scaling bugs.

-Added explicit objects represented with additional node types (e.g. forest vs tree, rocks vs stone, buildings vs tower).
+I added explicit objects represented with additional node types (e.g. forest vs tree, rocks vs stone, buildings vs tower).

 ## Explicit Paths
-I now work on adding explicit paths.
-Paths will be represented as child nodes of type "path" which are connected by edges.
+I worked on adding explicit paths.
+Paths area represented as child nodes of type "path" which are connected by edges.
+Specific node types may be paths, which are displayed currently as lines on the map.
+Two path objects are present: the Road terrain now has paths associated with it, as well as a new political terrain called "Route" which has no area but only a line/path.

+## Distance Measurement
+Distance measurement has been added through two new brushes to place two "pegs".
+The distance between the pegs (in meters and kilometers) is displayed to the user when the peg brushes are selected.
+Future developments will use a more modal structure for distance measurement, and possibly add path editing.

 # References
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.